-- (a) Loans obtained from shareholders in foreign currency entered into under an agreement that include the principal and interest of 3.75% and 4% p.a. and mature in 2025.
-For further details see Note 16. - (b) Balance of trade payables and accounts payable in the amount of R\$6,658 mainly related to the purchase of merchandise and input.
+- (a) Loans obtained from shareholders in foreign currency entered into under an agreement that include the principal amount and interest of 3.75% and 4.50% p.a. and maturity expected by 2027.
+For further details see Note 16. - (b) Balance of trade payables and accounts payable in the amount of R\$28,375 mainly related to the purchase of merchandise and input.